omerh23/Dear-Guest/README.md

 2. Staff members log in to schedule meetings.
 3. Security personnel log in to receive real-time updates and manage meetings.

-## Screenshots
-Include a few screenshots showcasing the user interface or important features.

-## Contributing
-Feel free to contribute by submitting bug reports, feature requests, or pull requests.
-Follow the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License
 This project is licensed under the [MIT License](LICENSE).